MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 The Viva Connections home page features a feed and dashboard that can be used to promote the upcoming town hall.
-Learn more about Viva Connections (link).
+Learn more about [Viva Connections](https://docs.microsoft.com/sharepoint/viva-connections-overview).

 ### Help employees learn the job with Viva Learning